legendarycode3/todo-list-smart-contract/README.md

 ## Usage Guide (How to use - When using Remix IDE)

 ## Why This Matters (TodoList Smart Contract)
- They matter because they demonstrate how to manage data storage, read/write actions, and state
+ They matter because they demonstrate how to manage data storage, read/write actions, and state changes directly on the blockchain without a central server.

 ## Security Considerations